calebmwelsh/AdaFruitBot/README.md

 driver_path: The file path to the Chrome driver executable. <br />
 url: The URL of the website that will be accessed using the Selenium web driver.
 This should be the product you want to automate a purchase for. <br />
+WARNING This url will determine what the bot buys therefore double check you have this url correct or it will purchase the wrong item! <br />

 ### Gmail <br />